70th Air Refueling Squadron: Strategic Air Command

 The 70th Air Refueling Squadron was activated at Little Rock Air Force Base, Arkansas on 1 August 1955 and assigned to the 70th Strategic Reconnaissance Wing.
 At the time the squadron was activated, Little Rock was undergoing major construction and the few elements of the 70th Wing that were crewed operated from Lockbourne Air Force Base, Ohio.
 With the completion of construction, the wing returned to Little Rock in October 1955 and the squadron finally became operational.

-The squadron provided air refueling support to the Boeing RB-47 Stratojets of its parent wing and other SAC units.
+The squadron provided air refueling support to the Boeing RB-47 Stratojets of its parent wing and other Strategic Air Command (SAC) units.
 It deployed as a unit to a forward base at Ernest Harmon Air Force Base, Newfoundland in 1956 and 1957, while the entire 70th Wing deployed to Sidi Slimane Air Base, Morocco from October to December 1956.
 In February 1958, the 70th Wing began to reduce its reconnaissance missions and in June 1958 began training SAC aircrews in the Stratojet.
 The 70th Squadron, however continued its deployments with the KC-97, conducting deployments to Lajes Field, Azores through 1962.
 In August 1961, the squadron transferred to the 384th Bombardment Wing, which was also stationed at Little Rock, and continued to operate under that wing until the 384th inactivated on 1 September 1964 as B-47 operations at Little Rock came to an end, although it ended KC-97 operations in 1963.

 In response to the Cuban Missile Crisis, on 29 October 1962, SAC directed movement of its KC-97 force to forward locations to support its B-47s that had been placed on first cycle alert in the Eastern United States.
 This required deployment of 87 KC-97s, carrying with them all required supporting personnel, to Harmon, Lajes, and Goose Bay Airport, Labrador.
 The dispersed aircraft were to be ready to launch within an hour.
 The dispersed planes began to return to their home bases on 15 November, and all were home by 24 November.